ONSdigital/dp-kafka/README.md

 	<-msg.upstreamDone
 ```

+The consumer can consume messages from the Upstream channel in parallel, up to the maximum number of partitions that Sarama allocated to the consumer.
+In the example above, that would be a maximum of 30 messages in parallel.

 Each Sarama consumption go routine exists only during a particular session.
 Sessions are periodically destroyed and created by Sarama, according to Kafka events like a cluster re-balance (where the number of partitions assigned to a consumer may change).
 It is important that messages are released as soon as possible when this happens.
 The default message consumption timeout is 10 seconds in this scenario (determined by `config.Consumer.Group.Session.Timeout`).

 When a session finishes, we call Consume() again, which tries to establish a new session.
 If an error occurs trying to establish a new session, it will be retried following an exponential backoff strategy.

+### Start/Stop consumer

+The consumer can be stopped by sending a 'false' value to the Consume channel, and it can be started by sending a 'true' value.

+Whe a consumer receives the 'false' value from the Consume channel, it will finish processing any in-flight message and then finish the Sarama session.

+Then it will go on a 'Stopped' stationary state, where it will wait until it is started or closed.

+When a 'true' value is received form the Consume channel by a stopped consumer, the consumer will start again, creating a new Sarama session and going back to the 'Consuming' state.

+Sending 'true' to a consumer in 'Starting' / 'Consuming' state, or 'false' to a consumer in 'Stopping' / 'Stopped' state ha no effect.

 ### Closing